RTXteam/RTX/notes/arax-maintenance-sop.md

 ### Setup of your local dev system
 You only need to perform this "setup" procedure once; you don't need to do it each time you work on a new ARAX issue.
-You will, however, need to redo this procedure at each major new release of ARAX databases.
+You will, however, need to carry out this procedure after each major new release of ARAX databases.

-1. Look at the shell script [`generate-db-symlinks.sh`](https://github.com/RTXteam/RTX/blob/master/code/generate-db-symlinks.sh) and, from it, compile a list of all the files referenced in that script (each of them is an "ARAX database" of some kind or other).
+1. Inspect the shell script [`generate-db-symlinks.sh`](https://github.com/RTXteam/RTX/blob/master/code/generate-db-symlinks.sh)
+and, from it, compile a list of all the files referenced in that script (each of them is an "ARAX database" of some kind or other).
 Download all the ARAX databases on